 What is Nursing Facility Level of Care?

 Level of care is the minimum needs an individual must have to be considered eligible for HCBS waiver services.
 A “nursing facility level of care” is required for a person to be admitted into a nursing facility.
-Level of care is evaluated both at application and then at least once a year after that.
+Level of care is evaluated when a person applies for Medicaid and then at least once a year after that.
 The initial level of care determination is made by the Area Agency on Aging.
 The waiver case manager will complete an annual level of care evaluation for waiver services.

 For the purposes of “nursing facility level of care”, a person must have one of the following: